Evolution of Hawking mass under perturbative spacetime uniformly expanding flows: Introduction

 The article is structured as follows.
-In Section 2, we provide background and definitions for the Hawking mass, uniformly expanding flows, time-flat surfaces, and in-slice flows.
-In Section 3, we outline the numerical framework and method which we use.
-In Section 4, we provide validation of our methods in the case where there is no flow.
-In Section 5, we present our numerical results for nonspherical initial data, examining evolution and monotonicity of the Hawking mass under in-slice IMCF-type flow and quantifying robustness of the monotonicity with respect to angular structure and amplitude of the perturbation.
+In Section 2, we provide background and definitions for the Hawking mass, UEFs, time-flat surfaces, in-slice flows, and the scalar graph formulation of the flow.
+In Section 3, we outline the numerical framework used throughout the paper.
+Section 4 presents a series of validation tests, including convergence studies and comparisons with known analytic results for round and perturbed spheres in Minkowski spacetime.
+In Section 5, we present numerical results for spacetime-perturbed expanding flows, examining the evolution and monotonicity of the Hawking mass under variations in perturbation amplitude, angular structure, and ambient extrinsic curvature.
 We finish with conclusions and future directions in Section 6.